Download Careers360 App

 What Is Parturition?

-Parturition is the process through which a young is expelled from the reproductive tract of a female animal, marking the end of pregnancy.
+Parturition is the process through which a young is expelled from the female external genital organs, marking the end of pregnancy.
 It is a very complex process that, for practical purposes, may be divided into three distinct stages characterised by definite physiologic alterations and activities.
-Understanding these processes forms the basis for anticipating and managing the progress of labour.
+Understanding these processes forms the basis for anticipating and managing the progress of labor.

 Stages Of Parturition